 The surname McKillop was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat at Brae Lochaber from ancient times being descended from an ancient chieftain of the MacDonnells of Keppoch who were, in turn, descended from the Lords of the Isles.
-It has been suggested that the MacKillops or MacGilps may be the sons of Ilpin or Gilpin, in Iam Lom's "Soiidh do'n Ghreumach.".
+It has been suggested that the MacKillops or MacGilps may be the sons of Ilpin or Gilpin, in Iam Lom's "Soiidh do'n Ghreumach."

 More information is included under the topic Early McKillop Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the McKillop family moved to Ireland, but this topic is not covered in this excerpt.
-Another 134 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 145 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The hardy Scots who made the crossing settled all along the east coast of North America and in the great west that was just then opening up.
 At the time of the American War of Independence, many United Empire Loyalists moved north from the American colonies to Canada.
 Scottish national heritage became better known in North America in the 20th century through highland games and other patriotic events.
 An examination of immigration records and passenger ship lists revealed that people bearing the name McKillop arrived in North America very early: